Waray language: Dialects

 Many Waray dialects feature a sound change in which Proto-Bisayan *s becomes //h// in a small number of common grammatical morphemes.
 This sound change occurs in all areas of Samar south of the municipalities of Santa Margarita, Matuginao, Las Navas, and Gamay (roughly corresponding to the provinces of Samar and Eastern Samar, but not Northern Samar), as well as in all of the Waray-speaking areas of Leyte, except the towns of Javier and Abuyog.
-However, this sound change is an areal feature rather than a strictly genetic one (Lobel 2009).
+However, this sound change is an areal feature rather than a strictly genetic one.

 Most Waray dialects in northeastern and Eastern Samar have the close central unrounded vowel //ɨ// as a reflex of Proto-Austronesian *e.

 Usage

 Waray is one of the many regional languages found in the Philippines and used in local government.
 It is widely used in media particularly in television and radio broadcasts, however, not in print media because most regional newspapers are published in English.

-The language is used in education from kindergarten to primary level as part of the Philippine government's K–12 program since 2012 in which pupils from kindergarten to third grade are taught in their respective indigenous languages.
+The language is used in education from kindergarten to primary level as part of the Philippine government's K–12 program since 2012 in which pupils from kindergarten to third grade are taught in their respective native languages.

 Waray is also used in the Mass in the Roman Catholic Church and in the worship services of different Christian sects in the region.
 Bibles in Waray are also available.
 In 2019, the New World Translation of the Holy Scriptures was released in Waray-Waray.
 However, there is a growing population of Muslims in the region with the first mosque, Tacloban Mosque and Islamic Center, through a charity built by a Turkish Islamic religious authority in Tacloban at 2017 which teaches the scriptures and offers Friday sermons in both Waray and Cebuano in general.